Comp100-Koc/2025F-Lab01-Prelab-Solutions/README.md

 ### Requirements:

-- Use `if-else` statements to determine the direction of the conversion.
+- Use an `if-elif-else` statement to determine the direction of the conversion.
 - Round the result to 2 decimal places.
 - If an invalid unit is provided, return `None`